2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-dplyr-basics-and-tips.md

   * This function will subset a data frame and retain all rows satisfying the condition
   * It takes a data frame and expressions that return a logical value

-Here is some sample code using these functions.
+#### Here is some sample code using these functions:

+The following code chunks utilize an Apple COVID-19 mobility dataset.
+This dataset contains relative travel rates as a percentage or pre-pandemic travel.
+It is categorized by the location, date and type of transportation.

 ```r
 count_cities_counties_by_type <- state_data %>%